kaust-library/Overleaf_latex/README.md

 To type a piece of code, like Python, on your text, you can use the [`fancyvrb` package](https://ctan.um.ac.ir/macros/latex/contrib/fancyvrb/doc/fancyvrb-doc.pdf)(pdf).

-First add the package as usual
+First add the package to your preamble as usual

 ```LaTeX
 \usepackage{fancyvrb}    % Add the package